lni/dragonboat-example/helloworld/README.md

 Previously replicated messages are printed back onto the terminal again in the same order as they were initially replicated across.
 Dragonboat internally records the state of the node and all updates to make sure it can be correctly restored after restart.

 ## Snapshotting ##
 After proposing several more messages, there will be logs mentioning that "snapshot captured".
 This is controled by the SnapshotEntries parameter specified in the raft.Config object.
-Snapshots can be used to restore the state of the program without requiring every single proposed messages to be applied from the very beginning.
+Snapshots can be used to restore the state of the program without requiring every single proposed messages to be applied one by one.

 ## Membership Change ##
 In this example program, Raft cluster membership can be changed by inputing some messages with special format.
 The following special message causes a new node with node ID 4 running at localhost:63100 to be added to the Raft cluster.